SamboyCoding/Tomlet/README.md

 );
 ```

-Calls to `TomletMain.RegisterMapper` can specify either the serializer or deserializer as `null`, in which case the default (de)serializer will be used.
+Calls to `TomletMain.RegisterMapper` can specify either the serializer or deserializer as `null`, in which case the default handler (usually reflection-based, unless
+you're overriding the behavior for primitive values, IEnumerables, or arrays) will be used.

-### Retrieve data from a TomlDocument
+### Manually retrieving data from a TomlDocument

 ```c#
 TomlDocument document; // See above for how to obtain one.